Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Defense Methodology

 \subsubsection{Multi-trigger Comparative Search}

-Figure~\ref{visualization} illustrates the visualization results of the feature space of the BERT model and its variant injected with 3 and 6 set of triggers via the POR attack~\cite{shen2021backdoor}.
+\autoref{visualization} illustrates the visualization results of the feature space of the BERT model and its variant injected with 3 and 6 set of triggers via the POR attack~\cite{shen2021backdoor}.
 The key characteristics of universal transferable backdoor attacks are summarized as follows: a dense sub-distribution that is significantly separated from the clean distribution is constructed in the representation space of PLMs.
 This sub-distribution can be activated by specific trigger words, and poisoned samples corresponding to different triggers exhibit a distinct clustering separation phenomenon in the feature space.
-Accordingly, we summarize three findings and proposes a \textbf{Multi-trigger Comparative Search Algorithm} (detailed analysis in Appendix~\ref{appendix:observation}): \insight{In backdoor models, there is a significant distribution shift between the output representation vectors of poisoned samples and clean samples, while their distributions are consistent in clean models.} Thus, the first loss term, \textbf{\(L_{DS}\) (Distribution Shift Distance)}, is designed to quantify the feature representation shift distance between clean samples and poisoned samples with multiple sets of triggers, which is formally expressed as follows:
+Accordingly, we summarize three findings and proposes a \textbf{Multi-trigger Comparative Search Algorithm} (detailed analysis in Appendix~\ref{appendix:observation}): \insight{In backdoored models, there is a significant distribution shift between the output representation vectors of poisoned samples and clean samples, while their distributions are consistent in clean models:} where \(x\oplus t\) denotes a poisoned sample obtained by inserting trigger $t$ into clean sample $x$, \(\theta^*\) represents the parameters of the backdoor model, and \(dis(\cdot)\) formals the distance between two sets of feature representation vectors.\looseness=-1

+Thus, the first part of the loss function, \textbf{\({D}_{DS}\) (Distribution Shift Distance)} in \autoref{eq:l-ds}, is designed to quantify the feature representation shift distance between clean samples and poisoned samples with multiple sets of triggers:

-where \(x\oplus t_k\) denotes a poisoned sample obtained by inserting trigger $t$ into clean sample $x$, \(\theta^*\) represents the parameters of the backdoor model, and \(\cos(\cdot)\) calculates the cosine similarity between two sets of feature representation vectors.
+where \(x\oplus t_k\) denotes a poisoned sample obtained by inserting trigger $t$ into clean sample $x$, \(\theta^*\) represents the parameters of the backdoor model, and \(dis(\cdot)\) formals the distance between two sets of feature representation vectors.

-\insight{In backdoor models, poisoned samples show higher intra-class similarity than clean samples, with no significant density difference in feature distributions between sample types in clean models.} Based on it, the second loss term, \textbf{\(L_{IC}\) (Intra-class Aggregation Distance)}, is to constrain the consistency of feature representations among poisoned samples with the same source trigger, formally expressed as follows:
+\insight{In backdoor models, poisoned samples show higher intra-class similarity than clean samples, with no significant density difference in feature distributions between sample types in clean models:} where \(x_i\) and \(x_j\) are different clean samples.
+Based on it, the second part of the loss function, \textbf{\({D}_{IC}\) (Intra-class Aggregation Distance)} in \autoref{eq:l-ic}, is to constrain the consistency of feature representations among poisoned samples with the same source trigger, where \(\mathcal{I}\) denotes the clean sample index set:\looseness=-1